Horbenkodev/hugo-blog/content/posts/10-tips-to-improve-usability-of-your-app/index.md

 ---
-title: 10 Tips to Improve Usability of Your App
+ceoTitle: 10 Tips to Improve Usability of Your App
+title: The Best Tips to Increase Usability of Your App
+breadcrumbs: " Improve App Usability"
+slug: 10-tips-to-improve-usability-of-your-app
+draft: false
-publishDate: '2018-06-29T00:00:00Z'
+publishDate: 2018-06-29T00:00:00.000Z
-authors:
-- bryan-davis
+image: mobile-user-experience.jpg
+og_image: mobile-user-experience.jpg
 description: Today, we have millions of apps that are available in different marketplaces such as Google Play Store and Apple Store.
 In order to minimize congestion on their screens and be a high-quality product, mobile apps focus on the interface design that works effectively.
 One of the tricks that mobile owners use is the review of the user experience.
-image: mobile-user-experience.jpg
-og_image: mobile-user-experience.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - business-analysis-team
 categories:
   - business
+industries: []
 ---
 Today, we have millions of apps that are available in different marketplaces such as Google Play Store and Apple Store.
 In order to minimize congestion on their screens and be a high-quality product, mobile apps focus on the interface design that works effectively.
 One of the tricks that mobile owners use is the review of the user experience.
 If there are negative reviews on the mobile user experience, this can lead to a low download rate.
 This is why it is important for <a href="https://anadea.info/services/mobile-development" target="_blank">mobile app developers</a> to ensure that the app has a good user experience before they can launch it in the market.
 Here are ten tips that will help you to improve user experience design of an app.

-***"Mobile apps are shaping new transactional and service expectations and it's critical we improve user experiences and conversions." - Google***
+> Mobile apps are shaping new transactional and service expectations and it's critical we improve user experiences and conversions.
+(Google)

 ## 1. Reduction in loading time